teeso/beaconsync/README.md

 Beaconsync is a WordPress plugin that makes it possible to associate WordPress posts with apps that detect Bluetooth Low Energy beacons (also known by Apple's name 'iBeacons") so that whenever the app/device gets near a beacon, the app knows which content from your WordPress site is most relevant for that beacon.
-This keeps content management similar and familiar, and enables a growing class of hybrid mobile/web apps that work with beacons.
+This keeps content management simple, familiar, and webby, while enabling a growing class of mobile apps that display content when they detect a nearby beacon.

 Install the plugin
 ---